 Decimal Odds

 Decimal odds (also called European odds) are the most common format in Nigeria.
-With decimal odds, you simply multiply your stake by the number shown.
+With decimal odds, you simply multiply your stake by the number next to the event you're betting on.

-The total number you see already includes your stake.
-So when you place a bet, it shows your full return straight away.
+The total potential payout you see on the betting slip already includes your stake.
+So when you place a bet, your full return is shown straight away.

-This is the format used by all major Nigerian betting sites like Sportsbet, Bet9ja, and BetKing, so it’s what most people are used to.
+This is the format used by all major Nigerian betting sites, such as Sportybet, Bet9ja, and BetKing, so it’s what most local bettors are used to.

 | Odds | Stake (₦) | Total Return (₦) |